 Academic websites converting to mobile

-In response to the growing need to reach our audience on mobile devices, we began the process of converting all academic department websites to a mobile-friendly format in 2015.
+Our office began the process of converting all academic department websites to a mobile-friendly format early this year.

 The conversion process is not a complete redesign.
 Instead, it converts each site to the mobile template and reorganizes existing content for consumption on mobile devices.